petchthwr/petchthwr.github.io/_pages/about.md

 Prior to my time at KAIST, I was an undergraduate student at King Mongkut's Institute of Technology Ladkrabang (KMITL) in Thailand.
 There, I joined the Air-Space Control, Optimization, and Management Laboratory (ASCOM-LAB) under the supervision of Asst.
 Prof. Dr. Patcharin Kamsing.
 During my undergraduate time, my thesis was on vision-based spacecraft pose estimation for non-cooperative docking operations, exploring the intersection of machine learning and aerospace navigation.
-I also worked on simulating spacecraft kinematics and dynamics during my internship period at the National Astronomical Research Institute of Thailand (NARIT).
+I also worked on simulating spacecraft kinematics during my internship period at the National Astronomical Research Institute of Thailand (NARIT).

 Before coming to KAIST, I was part of an entrepreneurial endeavor linked to ASCOM-LAB.
 As an aerospace engineer at Satang Space Company Limited, a spin-off from ASCOM-LAB, I contributed to a part of the space situational awareness (SSA) system.